xpectme/karacho/README.md

 # KARACHO

-**Caracho!
-Another template engine!**
+**Blazing away at full speed!**

-It's small and it's fast!
+Small and fast template engine similar to mustache and handlebars.

-A template engine similar to mustache and handlebars.
 It's using an AST to execute the template.
 No generated code, no eval, no unsafe code.

 ## Usage